aembke/fred.rs/docs/README.md

 ### Backchannel

-There are several features that require or benefit from having some kind of backchannel connection to the server(s) as the main connection used by callers could be blocked, unresponsive, or otherwise unusable.
+There are several features that require or benefit from having some kind of backchannel connection to the server(s), since the main connection used by callers could be blocked, unresponsive, or otherwise unusable.
 However, with clustered deployments it would generally be wasteful to keep twice the number of connections open to each cluster node just for these scenarios.
 The library tries to balance these concerns by using a single backchannel connection and lazily moving it around the cluster as needed.
 There are probably some use cases where this strategy causes problems, so